mcruz206/LearnAI-Bootcamp/LabLoggingBots/docs/SQL Logger.md

 ![Bot Emulator](images/BotEmulator.png)

 From the database page of the portal, select Tools -> Query editor (preview) to preview log messages stored in the table.
 Login to run any queries.
-This is a quick way to see results but is not the only of doing it.
+This is a quick way to see results but is not the only way of doing it.
 Feel free to use any SQL client to perform query operations.
 Run the query ````Select * from userChatLog```` to view chat inserts into the table userChatLog.
 In the below example, the message ````My Beautiful Los Angeles```` sent via the bot emulator is logged along with the ids.

 ![Query Editor](images/QueryEditor.png)